Xpert410/Autonomous-Car-Simulator-for-Deep-learning-programming/README.md

 2 = Throttle
 3 = Brake
 4 = Toggle Reverse
+5 = Full Stop, not used on the JetBot

 /Client/utils = Contains the cvfpscalc.py that will be used to display the FPS on the camera feed